 Our main focus has been on producing functional nano-semiconductors as electrodes to improve the efficiency of energy devices.
-We have developed a unique plasma + thermal technology which combines plasma and thermal energy to fabricate nano-semiconductors.
+We have developed a unique plasma+heat technology which combines plasma and thermal energy to fabricate doped functional nano-semiconductors.
 Several plasma sources have been designed to enable different types of nano-fabrication.

-The challenges for producing stronger and lighter composites are:
+The challenges for producing stronger and lighter nano-composites are:

-- The interface bonding between nanomaterials and matrix
+- The interface bonding between nanomaterial and matrix

 - A uniform dispersion of the nanomaterials

-We have developed a stirring plasma technology to address the challenges of achieving uniform dispersion with a high density of functional groups and easy handling.
-We have also developed a novel plasma method that combines advantages of both continuous wave plasma and pulsed plasma for surface functionalisation of nanomaterials, especially nanotubes.
+We have developed a stirring plasma technology to address the challenges of achieving uniform dispersion with a high density of functional groups and easy handling without affecting the structure of nanomaterials.
+We have also developed a novel plasma method that combines advantages of continuous wave plasma and pulsed plasma for surface functionalization of nanomaterials.

 Our research in textile applications ranges from anti-pilling of wool knitwear, through electronic textiles, carbon fibre sizing, to super-hydrophobic textiles.